vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 Germany
 UK
 Figure 9.5 indicates that the U.S. is the single country bearing the largest responsibility for cumulative CO2 emissions: roughly twice that of the second-largest (China) [^52].
 Today, China is the largest emitter, at 9.4 Gt per year, while the U.S. is in second place at 5.15 Gt/yr.
 Table 9.3 lists the top six emitters lately, accounting for about 60% of the 34 Gt per year [^53].
-Figure 9.5: Cumulative contributions to CO2 emissions to date, grouped by con- tinent.
-Major contributing countries are called out explicitly, and the remaining con- tributions from each continent are grouped as a "rest of" category [^52].
+Figure 9.5: Cumulative contributions to CO2 emissions to date, grouped by continent.
+Major contributing countries are called out explicitly, and the remaining contributions from each continent are grouped as a "rest of" category [^52].
 [^52]: Ritchie (2019), Who has contributed most to global CO2 emissions
 [^53]: Rapier (2019), The World's Top 10 Carbon Dioxide Emitters 9.2 Warming Mechanism